keleven-uk/pyMP3duplicate/README.md

     The -xS & -xL can be useful for a test run, so the database is left UN-touched.

+    Added tqdm - a very cool progress bar for console windows.

 usage: pyMP3duplicate.py [-h] [-s SOURCEDIR] [-f DUPFILE] [-d DIFFERANCE] [-xL] [-xS] [-b] [-n] [-l] [-v]